asyml/forte/docs/ontology_generation.md

 * For safety, the deleted directories are not immediately deleted but are moved to a timestamped directory inside ``.deleted`` and can be restored, unless `--force` is passed.

- * If the directories that are to be generated already exist, the files will be generated in the already existing directories.
+ * If the directories that are to be generated already exist, the files will be generated in the  existing directories.

- * Automatically generated folders are identified by an empty marker file of the name ``.generated``, and automatically generated files are identified by special headers.
-If the headers or marker files are removed manually, than the cleanup won't affect them.
+ * Automatically generated folders are identified by an empty marker file with the name ``.generated`` or special headers.
+ If the headers or marker files are removed manually, the cleanup won't affect them.